erigontech/erigon/docs/programmers_guide/guide.md

 immediately to the left is longer than its common prefix with the item immediately to the right.

 The algorithm proceeds in steps, one step for each key-value pair, in the lexicographic order of the keys.
-At each step, it observes three keys (sequences of digits) - current, preceeding, and suceeding.
+At each step, it observes three keys (sequences of digits) - current, preceding, and succeeding.
 It also has access to the dictionary of prefix groups, which starts off empty, and gets populated with entries of the form:
 `prefix => {set of digits}`.
-Algorithm's step can also be invoked recursively from another step, with current and preceeding keys specified by the caller.
+Algorithm's step can also be invoked recursively from another step, with current and preceding keys specified by the caller.

 A step starts with computing the prefix of the smallest prefix group that the current key belongs to.
-It is either the common prefix of current key and the preceeding key or the common prefix of current key and the suceeding key, whichever is longer (if they are the same length, then they are also equal, so no ambiguity there).
+It is either the common prefix of current key and the preceding key or the common prefix of current key and the succeeding key, whichever is longer (if they are the same length, then they are also equal, so no ambiguity there).
 This max common prefix is looked up in the groups dictionary, to get the corresponding set of digits.
 If there no entries with such prefix, an entry with an empty set of digits is assumed.